nb-systems/Cordova-Framework/README.md

 You have the opportunity to install this repository in three different ways.

 - __Download__
   - Download the actually branch of the GitHub repository and unpack the .ZIP file to your system (or any folder you want).
-In this case you are not be able to refresh the repository and send push or pull request to the repository.
+In this case you are not be able to fetch, refresh the repository or send push or pull request to the repository.

 OR